Insights

 ② Direct Compliance Target

-· For emissions that fall between the Base Target and the Direct Compliance Target, USD 100 per tonne of excess CO2eq (Tier 1 RU price) is imposed.
+· For emissions that fall between the Base Target and the Direct Compliance Target, a lower fee of USD 100 per tonne of excess CO2 (Tier 1 RU price) is imposed.
 This amount is allocated to the IMO Net Zero Fund and is considered as meeting the Direct Compliance Target.

-· The revenues collected from items ①and ②above are pooled into the IMO Net-Zero Fund.
-This fund is used for a variety of purposes, including rewarding Zero or Near-Zero (ZNZ) fuels and supporting just transition initiatives in developing countries.
+· The revenues collected from Base Target and Direct Compliance Target penalties (Items 1 and 2) are pooled into the IMO Net Zero Fund.
+This fund is used for a variety of purposes, including rewarding Zero or Near Zero (ZNZ) fuels and supporting a just transition within the maritime industry.

 ④ Incentive Structure